SRvSaha/CoWinVaccineSlotFinder/README.md

 # Vaccine Slots Finder

-Console App to Fetch the Available Slots & Book the Appointment Schedule for COVID-19 Vaccination using the Publicly available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.
+Console app to fetch the available slots & book the appointment schedule for COVID-19 Vaccination using the publicly available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

 ![Application Banner](data/Banner.png)

-FYI, these APIs are used directly from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)
+FYI, these APIs are being directly used from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)

 ### Glimpse of the Application: